PietroMSB/MG2N2/README.md

 The script "train_bond_classifier.py" trains the edge classifier module.
 The script "train_linker.py" trains the extra edge generator module.
 The hyparparameters of each module are declared in the first part of the corresponding script.
 The trained modules are saved into a "Temp/Modules" folder.

+# graph preprocessing
+The graph preprocessing operations are computationally demanding and take some time to complete.
+Thus, two operational modes ("short" / "full") are provided for each training script.
+When running in "full" mode, all the preprocessing operations will be executed, and the preprocessed data will be saved in the "Temp/Batches" folder, in the form of ready-to-load batches of training/validation/test graphs.
+When running in "short" mode, the script will skip the preprocessing operations and load previously compiled batch files.
+This means that preprocessing operations need to be carried out only during the first run of each script, or when a parameter which has an effect on preprocessing is changed.
+Each GNN module has its own subfolder for saving batch files.

 # graph generation
 The script "generate_graphs.py" generates a batch of graphs, exploiting the three modules which had been previously saved in the "Temp/Modules" folder.